Health System and Hospital

 • Hairbrush or comb

-• Eyeglasses, contact lenses, dentures, and hearing aids (including protective containers)
+• Glasses, contact lenses, dentures and hearing aids (including protective cases)

-• Any relevant medical documents you have been provided with (lab results, x-rays, pre-operative test results)
+• All relevant medical documents provided to you (laboratory results, X-rays, pre-operative test results)

 • Health insurance documents (if applicable)

-• A form of identification like identity card, passport or driving licence
+• Identity document such as identity card, passport or driving licence

-The hospital provides like bathrobes, towels, soap, and shampoo.
+The hospital provides towels, shampoo, soap and bathrobes

-The ten health centers of Malta at a glance
+The ten health centres in Malta at a glance

-Please locate the health center (HCs) that serves your area of residence.
-These HCs (Ċentru tas-Saħħa in Maltese) are open 24 hours from Monday to Sunday.
+Please visit the health centre (HCs) responsible for your place of residence.
+These HCs (Ċentru tas-Saħħa in Maltese) are open 24 hours a day from Monday to Sunday.

 Triq Tumas Fenech, Birkirkara.
 BKR-2527